automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Kritosaurus.md

 # Kritosaurus
-## Description: A famous, but poorly understood hadrosaur.
+## A famous, but poorly understood hadrosaur.